adobe/spectrum-web-components/projects/documentation/content/deprecation.md

 Breaking changes in Spectrum Web Components will only happen in the platform releases (ie: major version releases).
 Any planned breaking changes will be communicated with advance notice through the deprecation method and documentation.

-Breaking changes will be deprecated at least 2 feature releases or six months ahead (whatever is smaller).
+Deprecations will be removed at the next major release, if possible.
+If the specifics for a deprecation can't be constrained to the next major release, we'll minimally mark things as deprecated for 2 releases or six months (whatever is smaller).